-By careful manipulation of the various Function controls on the DCC controlle it is possible to simulate a 'realistic' driving experience.
+By careful manipulation of the various Function controls on the DCC controller it is possible to simulate a 'realistic' driving experience.
 It is recommended that you study the full list of sound functions, and familiarise yourself as to which are 'toggle' control or 'momentary' control.
 Take note of the 'Loop' play sounds, and those that 'Play Once' for a specific duration.
 It is recommended that you do this; as it may have some bearing on how you use your controller.
 See previous note re controllers that do not support 'momentary' action function control.
-Start up ...
-There are two possible start up modes.
-"Warm" or "normal" start and "Cold Start."
-On pressing FI (toggle on) the loco engine will warm start and settle to idle revs.
-However, if F9 has been pressed (toggled on) before pressing FI the TTS decoder will use the "Cold Start" mode for start up.
-In "Cold Start" mode the TTS decoder will play sounds of the engine being continually turned over for as long as you wish.
-Starting diesels on a cold day with snow on the ground can take many tens of minutes.
-If you wish you can simulate this situation i.e... the "Cold start" sounds will loop for as as long as you wish.
-On releasing F9 (Toggle Off) the engine will "cough and splutter" and a successful start will be made with the engine settling to Idle running in the usual manner.
+Start-up...On pressing FI (toggle on) the loco engine will warm start and settle to idle revs.
+If F9 is toggled on before F1 is pressed, the loco will execute a cold start and settle to idle.
+To shut down the engine press FI again (toggle off.)
 When moving off the loco will automatically play the sound of the pneumatic brake releasing.
+When the locomotive is running it is possible to notch up/down using the decoders automatic features by making very small adjustments to the controller's throttle.
+Because the loco decoder simulates inertia via the acceleration and deceleration setting (see CVs explanations) no apparent change will be made to the locos speed.
+On each minor deceleration the locomotive's engine will notch down and on an increase of the throttle; the loco will notch up to the most appropriate notch for the locos current speed.